-If you have sporadic ataxia, there’s a possibility that you could be suffering from gluten ataxia.
+If you have sporadic ataxia, there is a possibility you may have gluten ataxia.
 Sporadic ataxia is ataxia that does not have a genetic or other known cause.
 More often than not, sporadic ataxia turns out to have a link to gluten intolerance.
 In this article we’ll define the neurological disorder gluten ataxia, how it’s diagnosed, and how it relates to celiac disease.
-Fortunately treatment is available: read on to learn more.
+Fortunately, treatment is available: read on to learn more.

 What is Gluten Ataxia?

 Gluten ataxia is an autoimmune disease that is brought on by ingestion of gluten in people who are genetically predisposed.
-The most common symptoms of gluten ataxia, which is most closely associated with cerebellar ataxia, are:
+It is most closely associated with cerebellar ataxia and its most common symptoms include:

 - Inability to control the speed or the power of a physical movement